What is French Beading?

 One of my favorite things about French Beading is the meticulous nature of the craft.
 I research each flower extensively before making the flower out of beads.
 Finding just the right combination of techniques and sizes can be difficult, but I absolutely love it!
 My work tends to test the limits of French Beading and push a bit beyond traditional techniques.
 I love to experiment with combining techniques in new ways to make my flowers as accurate as possible.
 I’ve even developed a few new techniques along the way.
 Take a peek at my Portfolio to see some of my French Beaded Flowers.

-I’ve been making these beautiful flowers for over seven years, and teaching the art for five years through my website.
+I’ve been making these beautiful flowers for almost 10 years, and teaching the art for many years through my website.
 You may know me from my previous website – Lauren’s Creations.
 In 2017 I published my first book, “Christmas Collection”, which is the first volume in my “French Beading Patterns” series.
 In 2020 I published two more books: “Learn French Beading: Beginner Course” and “French Beaded Christmas Wreath: A One-a-Day Project”.
 I am currently working on my fourth book.

 If you want to learn how to make French Beaded Flowers, I have developed a Beginner Course to help you on your way.
-The course is completely free and you can find it in the Learn French Beading section of my website, and the videos in the Video Classes section.
+The course is completely free and you can find it in the Learn section of my website, and the videos in the Video Classes section.

 Make sure you subscribe to my newsletter so you don’t miss any announcements, blog posts, or new tutorials.